 1899

-- March 24, 1900 – President Lewis of the Cicero Board of Trustees vetoes the ordinance granting the AW&C a franchise
+- March 24, 1900 – President Lewis of the Cicero Board of Trustees vetoes the ordinance granting the Aurora, Wheaton & Chicago a franchise

-- March 31, 1900 – Cicero Township grants the AW&C a fifty-year franchise
+- March 31, 1900 – The Cicero Township grants the Aurora, Wheaton & Chicago a fifty-year franchise

-- April 12, 1900 – Village of Harlem (Forest Park) grants the AW&C a fifty-year franchise
+- April 12, 1900 – The Village of Harlem [Forest Park] grants the Aurora, Wheaton & Chicago a fifty-year franchise

-- May 16, 1902 – First inspection trip held
+- May 16, 1902 – The first inspection trip is held

-- June 23, 1902 – Chicago City council passes an ordinance allowing the Metropolitan West Side Elevated to construct a terminal at Van Buren Street and Fifth Avenue
+- June 23, 1902 – The Chicago City council passes an ordinance allowing the Metropolitan West Side Elevated to construct a terminal at Van Buren Street and Fifth Avenue

-- August 25, 1902 – The Aurora, Elgin and Chicago (AE&C) begins regular service from Aurora to 52nd Avenue (Laramie) in Chicago.
+- August 25, 1902 – The Aurora, Elgin and Chicago Railway begins regular service from Aurora to 52nd Avenue (Laramie) in Chicago.
 Passengers are required to transfer to Garfield Park trains of the Metropolitan West Side Elevated to reach downtown Chicago.

 - Late September 1902 – Service begins on the Batavia branch